jaredmdunn/wherever-we-go/02_characters/07_harm-and-recovery.md

 #### Permanent Injury

 A **permanent injury** represents lasting damage-physical or mental-that will never fully heal.
-Mechanically, a permanent injury means you **step down one of your attribute dice** (Physique, Precision, Intuition, or Wits-whichever makes sense in the fiction).
+Mechanically, a permanent injury means you **step down one of your attribute dice** (Strength, Dexterity, Intuition, or Wits-whichever makes sense in the fiction).
 This will also change your resistance thresholds.

 Permanent injuries should also have narrative consequences.
 Examples:
 - **Physical:** A limp, a missing finger, an old wound that never quite healed.